 Glencar Alpacas

-The walk will lead you to the aforementioned Glencar waterfall as well as to the Swiss Valley mountainside.
-Adults and children over 12 can walk an alpaca but younger children must be accompanied by an adult.
+The walk leads to the aforementioned Glencar waterfall and the Swiss Valley mountainside.
+Adults and children over 12 can walk an alpaca, but younger children must be accompanied by an adult.

 The alpacas are social and love to be fed and petted.
 They are not native to the West of Ireland or any other part of the country, so visiting a farm is your best way to see them.